alexandrabaturina/landing-page/README.md

 **Landing Page** meets the following requirements.
 * Navigation bar is build dynamically as an unordered list.
-* Anchor links to the sections of the page have smooth scrolling effect.
+* Links to the sections of the page have smooth scrolling effect.
 * The section in the viewport is visually distinguished from the other sections.
 * Files are organized with a structure that separates files based on functionality.
 The project structure is shown below.
 ```sh